CongducPham/LowCostLoRaGw/Arduino/README.md

 	#define AES
 	#define LORAWAN

-The setting will be BW125SF12 using frequency 868.1MHz for BAND868, 923.2MHz for BAND900 and 433.175 for BAND433.
+The default setting will be SF12BW125 using frequency 868.1MHz for BAND868, 923.2MHz for BAND900 and 433.175 for BAND433.
 Again, you need to create a device for instance on TTN to get the device short address (32 bits) and, if you want, both NwkSKey and AppSKey.
 These information have to be filled in the example code.
 You can use the same device definition for both `Arduino_LoRa_LMIC_ABP_BASIC` and `Arduino_LoRa_temp`.
 Both examples can send to a regular LoRaWAN gateway and to our low-cost gateway.

-In both examples, the low-cost gateway can then push received data to TTN platform with the addition of `CloudTTN.py` in the LoRaWAN encrypted cloud section of `clouds.json`.
-Refer to the [README-aes_lorawan](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-aes_lorawan.md) file for more details on the limited LoRaWAN support.

 `Arduino_LoRa_LMIC_OTAA_BASIC` is the basic LoRaWAN OTAA (Over The Air Activation) example from Thomas Telkamp and Matthijs Kooijman using the LMIC port for Arduino.
-After activation, it sends "Hello, world!" using DR_SF12 (i.e. BW125SF12).
-This example is for demonstrating the usage of an SX1301-based concentrator hat (e.g. RAK831/2245) with our gateway framework.
-Please refer to this [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/scripts/rak2245-rak831/README.md) for more details.
+After activation, it sends "Hello, world!" using DR_SF12 (i.e. SF12BW125).
+This example is for demonstrating the OTAA support with both an SX1301-based concentrator hat (e.g. RAK831/2245, [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/scripts/rak2245-rak831/README.md)) and a single-channel configuration ([README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-downlink.md)) with our gateway framework.

 Using the RadioHead library for the end-device
 ----------------------------------------------